-When you erase an iPhone, all its data is deleted and it is reset to factory conditions.
+When you erase an iPhone, all its data is deleted and it's reset to factory conditions.
 This means you are no longer able to use Find My iPhone to locate it.
 Only do this when you're pretty sure the iPhone is out of your control or that you won't be getting it back any time soon.

-- 3 Click Erase.
+Click Erase.

-- 4 Enter your Apple ID password.
+Enter your Apple ID password.

-- 5 Click Next.
+Click Next.

-- 6 If you want to send a phone number to the device so that someone can call you about it, enter it at the prompt.
+) If you want to send a phone number to the device so that someone can call you about it, enter it at the prompt.

-- (7) Click Next.